pangara/q-book/mini_book/docs/index.md

 2. They allow addition of LaTeX-style math using MathJax, and bibtex files for references
 3. They are open source (as a part of the [Executable Book Project](https://executablebooks.org/en/latest/))
 4. They have a command line interface to quickly build textbooks
-5. They are easy to deploy with github pages/actions
+5. They are easy to deploy with Github Pages/Actions

+### PennyLane
+While Pennylane is certainly suitable mostly for Quantum Machine Learning, I have chosen it as the library of choice for implementing the quantum teleportation algorithm, because
+1. it is possible to do so,
+2. there are not many resources online on the basic algorithms of quantum computing using Pennylane,  and
+3. it allows the reader to get a Hello World into PennyLane.

 ## Audience

 This tutorial is suitable for someone who is between high school and first year university and is curious to get started with quantum computing.
 Knowledge of quantum mechanics/physics or computer science is not required to understand this tutorial.
 Some basic linear algebra (matrices, vectors), complex numbers, probability is useful to understand the concepts.
 There are some important concepts that I have skipped over, such as the postulates of quantum computing, eigenvalues and eigenvectors, beginner programming, etc. in the interest of keeping it a bit concise.